luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 title = 'Marketplace Mayhem Meets Miscommunication' [cover]
     image = '/pics/marketplace_mayhem_neurodiversity.png'
+    alt = 'Two figures on phones separated by a line, one calm with a sign, the other upset with symbols.'
 +++

 Start by watching the video below, then dive into the post.